openglbook/openglbook.com/_includes/chapter-2-content.md

 {% gist 11240421 %}

-The first parameter, `mode`, specifies the type of array data that’s going to be drawn to the screen with this function call.
-In our case, this value is set to `GL_TRIANGLES`, but we’ll soon explore some more options for this parameter.
+The first parameter, `mode`, specifies the type of array data that's going to be drawn to the screen with this function call.
+In our case, this value is set to `GL_TRIANGLES`, but we'll soon explore some more options for this parameter.

 The second parameter, `first`, specifies the first index of the enabled vertex attribute arrays that we want to draw.
 The last parameter, `count`, specifies